AtulJatia/Pictionary/README.md

 # Online Pictionary Game

-Pictionary is a word-guessing game where a person draws and the other people have to guess what was being drawn within a certain time limit.
+Pictionary is a word-guessing game where a person draws and the other people have to guess what is being drawn within a certain time limit.

 The game circulates from one user to another if everyone guessed the answer or the time expired.